jazminn7822/github-tutorial/README.md

      * To save this file, you can either click on File > Save or command + S (On Mac) or Ctrl + S (On a PC)  (_Both options should lead you to the red dot changing to the color green_)

-Congrats, you've just made your very first repository AND file! :wink:
+Congrats, you've just made your very first repository AND file! :clap:

 ---
 ## Workflow & Commands